 As Grand Prize winners of the Guitar Foundation of America’s (GFA) International Ensemble Competition, the trio is the first ever ensemble to be awarded a GFA Artist Tour.
 Their concert tour took them across North America in the spring of 2023, where some of their most memorable concerts were held in esteemed venues such as the Sundin Music Hall in St. Paul, Minnesota; the 560 Music Centre in St. Louis, Missouri; and the Margaret Comstock Concert Hall in Louisville, Kentucky, among others.
 The trio also conducted public masterclasses for guitar societies, universities and conservatories, as well as outreach concerts.
 Highlights include coaching soloists and ensembles from the Bachelor and Master programs at the University of Wisconsin–Milwaukee, the Youth Performing Arts School in Louisville, KY, and the Mount Royal University Conservatory in Calgary, Canada.

 The trio’s debut album, III, featuring highlights of their current programme, was released in 2023.
-Upcoming plans include recording John Duarte’s complete works for guitar trio.
+Upcoming plans include a 2026 album release of John Duarte’s complete works for guitar trio.

 Salzburg Guitar Trio is endorsed by Savarez and Guitarlift.